dannagle/PacketSender/README.md

 ![Packet Sender screenshot](screenshots/packetsender_mac_screenshot.png)

 * In the bottom right, there are UDP server and TCP server status and port.
 You can click to activate or deactivate these.
+There is no built-in SSL server.
 * There is also IPv4 Mode and IPv6 Mode.
 Click to toggle between server modes.
 * During packet resending, there will be a button to cancel all resends.
 * Please check your firewall.
 Windows aggressively blocks TCP-based servers.
 Packet Sender will still work if the firewall blocks it, but it can't receive unsolicited TCP-based packets.